lirfu/EvolvingActivationFunctions/DL4J_setup_procedure.md

 To utilize GPUs you need to install the CUDA library.
 You can do this by installing the CUDA Toolkit: [CUDA Downloads](https://developer.nvidia.com/cuda-downloads).

-Installer will also install your graphics' driver so you don't have to worry about that.
+> Sometimes you have to additionally manually install your GPU drivers.

 On Ubuntu 16.04 I installed version `7.5.17` and on Windows 10 I installed version `10.1.105`.